nature, memory, humans, responsibility

 • Memory Landscapes (solo exhibition), Södertörn Library, Stockholm, Sweden, May 8-13, 2025

-The next important step of the project was the publication of the book, supported by DAAD Artists-in-Berlin Program.
-Marking the end of my ICORN Fellowship, the volume collected 13 essays (in English, apart from three - in Russian) most of which were written in 2023-2024 and, at different levels, address the subject of memory.
-The book also contains the images from the eponymous series as well as the photographs from my family archive and was designed by Belarusian graphic designer and artist Kaciaryna Pikirenia and mediated by Alexandra Meiner. (tobacco, cannabis, etc.).
+The next important step of the project was the publication of the book/catalogue, supported by DAAD Artists-in-Berlin Program.
+Marking the end of my ICORN Fellowship, the volume collected 13 essays (in English, apart from three which are in Russian) most of which were written in 2023-2024 and, at different levels, address the subject of memory.